- 8 Semesters (Full-Time)

 To be awarded a Bachelor of International Logistics Management, students must achieve 480 credits meeting specified requirements.
 Students may also study the required courses to receive the following embedded qualifications from the Chartered Institute of Logistics and Transport International:

-- CILT Professional Diploma in Logistics and Transport.
+- CILT Advanced Diploma in Logistics and Transport

 Students may also exit with a Diploma in Logistics and Transport upon achieving 240 credits which meet the specified requirements.